DFE-Digital/teaching-vacancies/app/views/content/get-help-hiring/how-to-setup-your-account/check-your-eligibility-to-advertise-roles.md

 ## Get support

-For further support on if you are eligible to list your roles on Teaching Vacancies, [contact us](https://teaching-vacancies.service.gov.uk/support_request/new).
+For further support on if you are eligible to advertise your roles on Teaching Vacancies, [contact us](https://teaching-vacancies.service.gov.uk/support_request/new).